COURAGEOUS-isf/format/RELEASING.md

     6. Update the private `track2kml-ext` repository: Change `dependencies.courageous-format.tag`, fix internal errors.
     7. Create and push a new commit on the `track2kml-ext` repository.

-6. IF AND ONLY IF the schema version changes, an update to the format page is required.
+7. IF AND ONLY IF the schema version changes, an update to the format page is required.
 Follow these steps:
-    1. Run
-    ```sh
-    cargo run --example schemagen --features schemars
-    ```
-    2. Copy the resulting schema file (in the CWD, named `courageous.schema.json`) to the [page repository's](https://github.com/COURAGEOUS-isf/format-website) `/schemas/` folder.
+    1. Copy the current schema file (in the project directory, named `courageous.schema.json`) to the [page repository's](https://github.com/COURAGEOUS-isf/format-website) `/schemas/` folder.
-    3. Rename it to `v{version}.json`, where `{version}` is the schema version (i.e. build metadata of this repository's package)
+    2. Rename it to `v{version}.json`, where `{version}` is the schema version (i.e. build metadata of this repository's package)
-    4. Create a file of the same name, just with the `html` extension inside `/schemas/changelogs/` using the format found on the other files.
+    3. Create a file of the same name, just with the `html` extension inside `/schemas/changelogs/` using the format found on the other files.
 Copy the changes you wrote on the `CHANGELOG.md` file of this repository.
-    5. If `track2kml` has been updated too, compile a release from the `track2kml-ext` repository using the `generate_release.sh` script.
+    4. If `track2kml` has been updated too, compile a release from the `track2kml-ext` repository using the `generate_release.sh` script.
 Repeat steps 2 to 4 except using the resulting `release/COURAGEOUS-version.zip` file, using the `.zip` extension and using the `track2kml` folder instead of `schemas`.
     5. Commit and push on the page repository.
     6. Send a zip of the page to imaza at us dot es to update the page.